ClarytyLLC/docs/src/docs/tutorials/pages/customizing-engine-output.md

 **APPROXIMATE READING TIME: 8 MINUTES**

->**Tip** Before getting started, we recommend to read  [Build Your Own Engine](/developer/engines/tutorial/) to understand how you can build your engine and generate an output.
+>**Tip** Before getting started, we recommend reading  [Build Your Own Engine](/developer/engines/tutorial/) to understand how you can build your engine and generate an output.

 ## Engine Output Customization <!-- {docsify-ignore} -->